thinklabph/ControllerStateReceiver/README.md

 ## Using the example

 1. In the Arduino IDE, click on **Examples** > **ControllerStateReceiver** > **BasicControllerStateReceiver**.
 2. Modify the `R24_ADDRESS` to a 5 character string of your choice.
+This is used to know which transceiver will your controller pair with.
+This should be the same to your [ControllerStateTransmitter](https://github.com/thinklabph/ControllerStateTransmitter) `R24_ADDRESS` value.
 3. Set the Board by clicking on **Tools** > **Board** > **Arduino AVR Boards** > **Arduino Mega or Mega 2560**.
 4. Set the Port to the microcontroller of the mobot.
 5. Upload.